 Treatable Conditions with BBL Photo Rejuvenation

-Excessive exposure to ultraviolet rays can cause a permanent stretching of small blood vessels in the skin.
-This can result in a red pigmentation in the skin that may be mottled in appearance.
+Excessive exposure to ultraviolet rays can cause permanent stretching of small blood vessels in the skin.
+This can result in red pigmentation in the skin that may be mottled in appearance.

 *The satisfaction rating for this treatment is very high but results do vary from person to person.
 While we can control the technology and the parameters we set, it is beyond our ability to control how any individual will respond to any treatment.

-At Skinpossible consultations are free and educational.
-For more info about Phototherapy request a free consultation online or give us a call 403.719.6523!
+At Skinpossible consultations are educational.
+For more info about Phototherapy request a consultation online or give us a call 403.719.6523!